webclinic017/day_trader/README.md

-# DEEP Q-VALUE REINFORCEMENT MODEL FOR DAY TRADING
+# DEEP Q-VALUE REINFORCEMENT DAY TRADING

+# Introduction

 # Installation
  Firstly, you must install all required dependencies.
 To do this, please run: